 - Pet Circle — ships from Australia, competitive pricing

-- K9 Natural website — direct purchase, full range
+- K9 Natural website — direct purchase, full range, subscription available

 The bottom line